Elephant Treaties

 About the Author

-RACHELLE ADAM served as the legal advisor of Israel’s Ministry of the Environment from 1989 to 2008.
+Rachelle Adam served as the legal advisor of Israel’s Ministry of the Environment from 1989 to 2008.
 Since then, she has been visiting researcher at Boston College Law School and Harvard Law School.

-Other Recent Titles
+Browse Other Titles